Podcasts and Capital

 • He clicked "Subscribe," and listened.

-Discovery is working.
-Sure, it's not easy to build an audience.
-But if you take the shortcut, and outsource discoverability to a central platform, you lose control.
+Podcast discovery is working, it's just not "viral."
+It takes longer to build an audience.
+But if you take the shortcut and outsource discoverability to a central platform, you lose control.

 Slow and steady wins the race.
 Podcasting doesn't need "VC-sized" returns.